sabrinamerkin/sabrinamerkin.github.io/_posts/2024-05-19-NFL-Clustering.md

 While players in the National Football League are undoubtably athletic, their physical traits can significantly by position.
 Every year, the NFL Combine collects physical and performance-based data from new athletes entering the NFL draft.
 These metrics allow scouts to further evaluate player prospects beyond their seasonal statistics before drafting them.
 In this post, I will investigate the effectiveness of K-means clustering in identifying player positions using NFL Combine data from 2000 to 2018.
 Additionally, I will conduct several tests to investigate annual trends in the Cone Drill.

 ## Exploratory Analysis
-Using a Python 3 kernel in Jupyter, we will load in the following libraries and dataset.
+The following code will be run using a Python 3 kernel in Jupyter Notebook.
+We'll start by loading in the dataset and libraries below!

 ```python
 # Import libraries